codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 Two key concepts are used to assign and manage the access rights of individuals: Privileged Identity Management (PIM) and Privileged Access Management (PAM).

-PIM is used to translate a user's role within an organisation into an access role on a system.
-Whereas PAM is the management of the privileges a system's access role has, amongst other things.
+DEF-PIM is used to translate a user's role within an organisation into an access role on a system.
+Whereas DEF-PAM is the management of the privileges a system's access role has, amongst other things.